sungsung718/2024_snu_hci_team7/README.md

 NAVER_API_KEY=
 ```

 After setting your keys, run this command.
+Python 10, 11, and 12 are supported.

 ```bash
 > pwd